linastru/game-of-life/README.md

 ## Game of Life

-Conway's Game of Life written in python with a tkinter GUI.
+Conway's Game of Life written in Python with a tkinter GUI.

 ## Features